Johan Santana: Minnesota Twins

 After the 1999 major league season, Santana was left unprotected by the Houston Astros and eligible in the Rule 5 draft.
 The Minnesota Twins had the first pick that year, the Florida Marlins had the second.
 The Twins made a deal with the Marlins: the Twins would draft Jared Camp with their first pick and the Marlins would draft Santana.
 The teams would exchange the two players with the Twins receiving $50,000 to cover their pick.

 Santana made his Major League debut with the Twins on April 3, 2000, coming from the bullpen vs. Tampa Bay.
 He made his first MLB start on April 7, 2000, at Kansas City and recorded his first Major League win in a relief appearance at Houston on June 6.
-He put up a 6.49 ERA in 86 innings pitched in 2000, his rookie year.
+He put up a 6.49 ERA in 86 innings pitched in 2000.

 In 2002, the Twins sent Santana to the minors for 2 months to work almost exclusively on perfecting his changeup.
 He did this for 10 starts and came back up to the majors with a terrific changeup to complement his very good fastball.
 While in the minors, pitching coach Bobby Cuellar made Santana throw at least one changeup to every batter.
 According to Cuellar, Santana would sometimes throw 20 in a row during games.

 Santana was used as a long reliever early in his career after finding little success as a starter.
 In 2002, he led the majors in wild pitches, with 15.

 In 2003, Santana transitioned from relief to the Twins' starting rotation after spending the first four months of the season in the bullpen.
 He won his last eight decisions and pitched the ALDS opening game against the Yankees.

-Due to Santana's early major-league success with the Twins, a young minor-league pitcher in the Anaheim Angels' farm system also named Johan Santana changed his name to Ervin Santana in 2003 and has also achieved major league success.
+Due to Santana's early major-league success with the Twins, a young minor-league pitcher in the Anaheim Angels' farm system also named Johan Santana changed his name to Ervin Santana in 2003; he also achieved major league success.
 Santana underwent minor elbow surgery following the season.